 PSUs are instruments which, subject to vesting and the conditions as set out below, provide for a right to a Share.
-PSUs are conditionally granted at the beginning of a 3-year performance period.
+PSUs are conditionally granted at the beginning of a three-year performance period.
 Vesting of PSUs is subject to meeting pre-determined stretching performance conditions, which are set at the beginning of the relevant performance period.
-After vesting, the relating Shares will be delivered to the Executive Directors.
+After vesting, the related Shares will be delivered to the Executive Directors.

 A balanced set of financial and non-financial performance measures referenced to the financial and strategic objectives of the Company for the financial year are set annually by the CC, with appropriately stretching targets for each measure.
 The range of the non-financial metrics will be from 0% to a maximum weight of 35% of the PSU grant.
 The LTI performance metrics can be related, but are not limited to, the Company's Net Asset Value or Total Shareholder Return.
-Any non-financial metrics can include ESG and strategic measures and be subject to pre-set targets.
-These metrics will be defined at the beginning of the 3-year performance period and rooted in the strategic plan of the Company.
+Any non-financial metrics can include ESG and strategic measures and are subject to pre-set targets.
+These metrics will be defined at the beginning of the three-year performance period.

-Details of the performance measures and targets set for each PSU grant are disclosed in the annual remuneration report.
+The performance measures and weighting may differ year on year reflecting the priorities of the business.
+Details of the performance measures and targets set for each PSU grant will be disclosed in the annual remuneration report.
 The maximum vesting opportunity is three times the number of PSUs granted.

-When performance is below threshold, no vesting takes place and the respective part of the grant is forfeited.
+When performance is below threshold, no vesting takes place, and the respective part of the grant is forfeited.